 15th May to 24th May Open

 We gather at 8:30 pm.
-Overnight travel from Delhi to Shimla
+After the initial introduction, we travel overnight from Delhi to Shimla

-At Kalpa, you will warm up with a piping cup of tea before checking into your homestay.
+At Kalpa, you will warm up with a piping cup of tea before checking into your homestay/hotel.

 Dinner and Overnight stay at Homestay in Nako.